abdullahmorrison/erobb221-twitch-extension/SubmissionFormTemplate.md

 - !bingo: opens the overlay bingo board

+External Links:

+- View Git Repo: the link to the git repo of the extension

 Allowlist explanations:

 - wss://irc-ws.chat.twitch.tv:443, ws://irc-ws.chat.twitch.tv:80, irc://irc.chat.twitch.tv:6667, irc://irc.chat.twitch.tv:6697: urls the the chatbot connects to.
+- https://github.com/abdullahmorrison/BingoTwitchExtension/tree/[STREAMER]: the link to the git repo of the extension

 Start the application locally: